raspberrypilearning/get-started-pico-w/en/step_6.md

 --- /task ---

-Notice that you have `/lighton?` and `lightoff?` in the requests.
-These can be used to control the onboard LED of your Raspberry Pi Pico W.
+Notice that you have `/lighton?`, `lightoff?`, and `close?` in the requests.
+These can be used to control the onboard LED of your Raspberry Pi Pico W and close your server.

 --- task ---

 Split the request string and then fetch the first item in the list.
 Sometimes the request string might not be able to be split, so it's best to handle this in a `try`/`except`.

 If the first item in the split is `lighton?` then you can switch the LED on.
 If it is `lightoff?` then you can switch the LED off.
+If it is `close?` you can perform a `sys.exit()`

 --- code ---
 ---